jbcodeforce/eda-studies/docs/index.md

 The consideration of Data as a core differentiator to run a business, and as a competitive advantages, it is important that the IT architecture supports the need to get visibility of the data as soon as it created, and be able to act on it in close to real-time.

+Recent studies demonstrate the quality of business decision on data are inversely proportional of the age of the data.
+The value of the data dismishes over time.
+They have a short shelf like of actionability.
+This is perfectly relevant in AI model and we will see how EDA helps in the data pipeline and feature engineering and storage for Machine Learning model.

 Early 2000s, the adoption of service oriented architecture help to think about business applications as a group of business services that can be ubiquitous and accessible using internet.
 SOAP and XML were the technologies of choice.
 But as early as 2004, Event-driven architecture was positioned as an evolution of SOA to scale the number of data producer or data consumer and improve inter-dependencies.
 The following diagram illustrates this evolution.

 ![](./images/soa-to-eda.png){ width=800 }